Banner Ad: Please Fix Your Pacing Algorithm

 Instead, you’ll want to look at the percentage of the avails your campaign needs.
 Maybe your campaign needs 25% of the avails.
 You want to instruct your pacing algorithm to serve your campaign for every 4th impression that matches the targeting criteria.
 Obviously include a little padding in the algorithm so you don’t run out of avails at the end of the day.
 Be sure to recalculate the avails frequently and try to take into account seasonality (weekdays, holidays, etc…).

-For more fun with pacing algorithms check out my pacing blog post over at the Rubicon Project’s blog.
+For more fun with pacing algorithms check out my other posts on the subject.

 Save